 The proposed Highlands road-side trail system totals approximately 15 kilometers.
 Based on 2009 and 2010 resident survey responses, trail priorities are:

 BC Transit provides handyDART service to residents in west Highlands.
 This service is critical for enabling seniors and persons with disabilities to access services and programs both within and outside the District.
 The one current “paratransit” service, established in 2003, is a morning and evening peak hour commuter route provided between Treanor Avenue at Millstream Road in Langford and Martlett Drive at Millstream Road.
-Please be aware that this service is provided only to tranit users who will be carrying on to bus Route 57 Phelps or coming from Victoria on bus Route 57 Phelps.
+Please be aware that this service is provided only to transit users who will be carrying on to bus Route 57 Phelps or coming from Victoria on bus Route 57 Phelps.

 BC Transit’s Transit Future Plan (2011) for the Capital Region includes the paratransit service and extending regular service to Hanington and Millstream Roads for direct connection to rapid transit.